Legoland Discovery Center Dallas Fort Worth

 Legoland Discovery Center Dallas Fort Worth is an indoor family entertainment center located at Grapevine Mills mall in Grapevine, Texas, which is situated between the cities of Dallas and Fort Worth, Texas.
 The attraction includes Lego-theme rides, a soft play area, a 4D cinema and a gift shop.
-The center is owned and operated by British leisure group Merlin Entertainments.
+The center is operated by The Lego Group, and formerly Merlin Entertainments.

 History

 Lego bricks were invented by Danish carpenter Ole Kirk Christiansen in 1958.
 The first Legoland Discovery Center was opened in Berlin in 2007, and since then a total of 12 Legoland Discovery Centers have been opened.
 Legoland Discovery Center Dallas Fort Worth was opened in March 2011.